nlotito/personal-site/content/authors/admin/_index.md

 # - Visitors
 ---

-I’m a lecturer at Yale University, where I teach in the Department of Political Science and the Jackson Institute of Global Affairs.
+I’m a researcher at Princeton University, where I teach in the School of Public and International Affairs and the Department of Politics.
 My research focuses on civil-military relations and political violence, with an emphasis on North Africa and the Middle East.